processone/docs.ejabberd.im/content/admin/configuration.md

 **`jwt_key: Path`**:   Full path to a file containing the JWT private key.

+**`jwt_auth_only_rule: AccessName`**:   The accounts that match this access rule can authenticate only using JWT, even if ejabberd is configured to support other auth methods too.

 Example:

 	auth_method: jwt
 	jwt_key: "/path/to/jwt/key"

+In this example, admins can use both JWT and plain passwords, while the rest of users can use only JWT.

+	# the order is important here, don't use [sql, jwt]
+	auth_method: [jwt, sql]

+	access_rules:
+	  ...
+	  jwt_only:
+	    deny: admin
+	    allow: all

+	jwt_auth_only_rule: jwt_only

 ## Access Rules